ericjiang97/intro-to-git-workshop/basic-git.md

 * Using Branches
 * Using Forks

-We use branches at MonPlan!
+- Open Source projects tend to use Forks, while:
+- a lot of places also uses what is known as GitFlow which uses branches!

 ![original](assets/background.png)

 ---

-# Use Branches 🌳 for Versioning Control
+# Use Branches 🌳 for Versioning Control (GitFlow)

-1. Make a branch with the feature name or your own username
+1. Make a branch with the feature, bug, hotfix you are working on.
 2. Every time you commit and push up
 3. Make a Pull Request
 4. Merge the pull request